vlnn/zetteldeft-anki/README.md

 - [Anki for your linux desktop](https://apps.ankiweb.net/)
 - [AnkiConnect plugin](https://ankiweb.net/shared/info/2055492159)

+## How it works

+`z2a.sh --calls--> z2j.sh --converts--> j2a.sh --exports--> Anki Connect`

+`z2a` is main interface for user, getting a zettels directory and deck name as an input.
+`z2j` converts org format to json and feeds result to j2a `j2a` exports json to Anki Connect

 ## Plans for future

 - [ ] Make it work "good enough for me"